You’ve opened up the box. Excited because you’ve just got your shiny new Mac computer.

 In the unlikely event that Migration Assistant can’t read your external drive.
 Here’s what to do.

-You could have an issue with bad sectors on your Time Machine drive.
-Quit Migration Assistant.
+You could have an issue with bad data sectors on your Time Machine drive.
+Quit the Migration Assistant App.

 Start up Disk Utility.